Coherence revival under the Unruh effect and its metrological advantage: Quantum coherence and its revival

-In following section, we will investigate above coherence monotone for two-UDW detector system.
-We should remark that we do not use another well-known $l_1$-norm monotone as authors of \cite{Coh-U1,Coh-U2} did, because monotone (\ref{eq13}) is a more universal measure even for infinite-dimensional system to avoid potential divergent \cite{Coh-U3}.
-Although in present case, these two monotones are equivalent, we remain using (\ref{eq13}) for possible extension in more general context in future work.
+In the next section, we will investigate {the} above coherence monotone for {a} two-UDW detector system.
+We should remark that we do not use another well-known $\l_1$-norm monotone as authors of \cite{Coh-U1,Coh-U2} did, because monotone (\ref{eq13}) is a more general measure even for {the} infinite-dimensional system to avoid potential divergent \cite{Coh-U3}.
+Although, in {the} present case, these two monotones are equivalent, we remain using (\ref{eq13}) for possible extension in future work.